aidanLonsky/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/📔 Day 3.md

 ## Date Object

 Time is an important thing.
 We like to know the time a certain activity or event.
 In JavaScript current time and date is created using JavaScript Date Object.
-The object we create using Date object provides many methods to work with date and time.The methods we use to get date and time information from a date object values are started with a word _get_ because it provide the information.
+The object we create using Date object provides many methods to work with date and time.
+The methods we use to get date and time information from a date object values are started with a word _get_ because it provide the information.
 _getFullYear(), getMonth(), getDate(), getDay(), getHours(), getMinutes, getSeconds(), getMilliseconds(), getTime(), getDay()_

 ![Date time Object](../images/date_time_object.png)

-### Creating a time object
+### Creating a Time Object

 Once we create time object.
 The time object will provide information about time.
 Let us create a time object